isomerpages/isomerpages-govtech/_products-and-services/citizens/smart-nation-showcases.md

 The Smart Nation Builder is a roving exhibition with interactive game stations for members of the public to learn more about Singapore’s tech initiatives and digital Government services.
 It is also a platform for citizens to provide input and feedback on how to improve our products and services.

 That’s not all.
-At the Smart Nation Builder, you can be the first to test prototypes of our new products and services.
+At the Smart Nation Builder, you can be the first to test prototypes of our new products and services. *Entry is free of charge.*

-**When & Where:** Various locations in Singapore.
-Check out where we’re heading to next at [go.gov.sg/snbuilder](https://go.gov.sg/snbuilder){:target="_blank"}!

-*Entry is free of charge.*

 #### Where can you find the Smart Nation Builder?